-IVF and Acupuncture: Most of you have heard that acupuncturists use Chinese Medicine to support couples going through IVF.
+IVF and Acupuncture: Most of you have heard that acupuncturists use Chinese Medicine to support IVF.
 How does it help?
-I have been utilizing Traditional Chinese Medicine to support patients undergoing IVF since 2002 and I feel it is an honor to be a part of this very important time in a couple’s life.
-Acupuncture and Traditional Chinese Medicine have been used for thousands of years to treat fertility related issues.
-Today, modern acupuncturists are successfully using the medicine in conjunction with Western medical techniques.
+I have been utilizing Traditional Chinese Medicine to support patients undergoing IVF since 2002, and I feel it is an honor to be a part of this very important.
+Acupuncture and Traditional Chinese Medicine have been used for centuries to treat fertility-related issues.
+Today, modern acupuncturists successfully use the medicine in conjunction with Western medical techniques.

 When do the acupuncture treatments begin for the IVF cycle?